 The applicant proposes an access along Brinkley Road.
-The 1981 adopted and approved SubregionVII Master Plan identifies Brinkley Road as an arterial facility with 120-foot right-ofway.
+The 1981 adopted and approved SubregionVII Master Plan identifies Brinkley Road as an arterial facility with 120-foot right-of-way.
 The preliminary Henson Creek-South Potomac Master Plan, approved by the Planning Board, recommends Brinkley Road, between St. Barnabas Road and Fisher Road, to be constructed as a "major collector," which is a four-lane roadway with turning lanes at intersections.
 The minimum right-of-way for a major collector facility is recommended with a 90-foot-wide right-of-way.
 Based on the Planning Board action, and in accordance with Section 24-121(a)(5) of the Subdivision Regulations, staff has determined that the preliminary plan should reflect the dedication of 50 feet from the existing centerline along Brinkley Road.
 The private internal street from Brinkley Road to serve the proposed development is acceptable, provided that a left-turn by-pass along eastbound Brinkley Road is constructed in accordance with DPW&T standards and no lots have direct access to Brinkley Road.

-Based on the preceding findings, the Transportation Planning Section concludes that adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Prince George's County Code if the application is approved with conditions.
+Based on the preceding findings, adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Prince George's County Code.

-7. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed this preliminary plan for school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and CB-30-2003 and CR-23-2003 and concluded the following.
+9. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed this preliminary plan for school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and CB-30-2003 and CR-23-2003 and concluded the following.